dotnet/core/release-notes/8.0/known-issues.md

 ```
 **Workaround** Please upgrade to 17.8-preview3 or use [global.json](https://learn.microsoft.com/dotnet/core/tools/global-json) to pin to the 7.0.400 SDK that is included with 17.7.

-### [8.0.100-rc.2] .NET 8 RC 2 SDK will list out 14 warnings when running dotnet new the first time
+### [8.0.100-rc.2] .NET 8 RC 2 SDK will disply 14 warnings when running dotnet new the first time or during any future template installation

 This should not affect the fucntionality of the template itself but may impact localization of the template help for the Blazor templates.